alfarih31/alfarih31.github.io/_includes/docs/resume.md

 *02/2018 - 05/2019*

 Participated in a Start-up company as Back-End developer for Start-up equity and helping college friends to build a company whom funded by `University of Indonesia Directorate of Inovation and Science Techno Park`.
-Developed an API for the PWA application and IoT device using `Python`, `Node.Js`, `Express.js`, `MQTT`, & etc. Maintained the application on cloud service (`Google Cloud Project`) and implemented Continuous Integration/Continuous Deplyoment (`CI/CD`) using `CircleCI`.
+Developed an API for the PWA application and IoT device using `Python`, `Node.Js`, `Express.js`, `MQTT`, & etc. Maintained the application on cloud service (`Google Cloud Project`) and implemented Continuous Integration/Continuous Deployment (`CI/CD`) using `CircleCI`.
 Collaborated with teams by `Git`.
 Directed development for the mobile application using `Flutter`

 &ensp;